NelsonAbolaji/Crime-Occurence-Pattern-in-LA/README.md

 ![Victim's Dashboard](https://github.com/NelsonAbolaji/LA-Crime-Analysis/blob/main/Markdown%20Images/Victim's%20Descent%20Dashboard.png)
 Fig. 10: Crime activity and intensity experienced by each descent

-Hispanic/Latino/Mexican females reported 0.2% crimes more than the males.
+Hispanic/Latino/Mexican females reported 0.2% crime more than the males.
 It is also worth reporting they are victims of 44.4% of the total Sex-related offenses.
-Hispanic/Latino/Mexican have seen 162 people falsely imprisoned, followed by Black people with 57 people falsely imprisoned and White people with 51 people falsely imprisoned.
 White people are the highest victims (111,993 cases and 33.4% of total Property crime cases) of Property crime cases, with the most common Propety crime being Burglary from Vehicle.